Become a YWCA intern! This is an opportunity to learn about the non-profit world and gain valuable experience.

 Student Leadership Board (SLB) Coordinator Internship (use separate program application)

 You will work closely with the Associate Director to facilitate the Student Leadership Board in program events throughout the school year.
 You will gain leadership and program development skills at a social/community service agency.
 Our programs reach out to serve the campus and the Berkeley, Oakland communities.
-Annual program events include Shadow Day, the international YWCA Week Without Violence, the Giving Tree Project, toy and food drives and the World YWCA Round-the-World Breakfast.
+Annual programs include Shadow Day, the international YWCA Week Without Violence, the Giving Tree Project, toy and food drives and the World YWCA Round-the-World Breakfast.

 Fund Development Internship